TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson205lists.md

-# Lesson 3.01: Built In Functions
+# Lesson 2.05: Lists

 ##Learning Objectives
 Students will be able to...
-* Define and identify: function, type, floating point, integer
+* Define and identify: list, item, index, integer
 * Describe different representations of data in python
-* Convert from one data type to another data type
+* Convert from one data type to another datatype

 ##Materials/Preperation
 * [Do Now Handout]